wiiu-smarthome/.github/profile/README.md

 # Wii U Smart Home Project
 Welcome to the Wii U Smart Home Project!
 This project aims to make the Wii U integrate with the Internet of Things (IoT) and other home automation tools as much as possible.

+You will need a [hacked console](https://wiiu.hacks.guide).
+Please note that this project is not affiliated with Nintendo in any way.

 ## Console Plugins
 [Ristretto](https://github.com/wiiu-smarthome/Ristretto) is the [Aroma](https://aroma.foryour.cafe) plugin that enables network communication for IoT purposes to your console in Cafe OS.